 Sales and Distribution Expenses-Sales and distribution expenses consist of online advertising costs, marketing and promotional costs, sales and platform commissions, fulfillment, warehouse costs and employee compensation and benefits.
 Costs associated with our advertising and sales promotion are expensed as incurred and are included in sales and distribution expenses.
-Shipping and handling expense is included in our condensed consolidated statements of operations in selling and distribution expenses.
-This includes pick and pack costs and outbound transportation costs to ship goods to customers performed by e-commerce platforms or incurred directly by our own fulfillment operations, which also leverages AIMEE, and through our third-party logistic partners.
-Our sales and distribution expenses, specifically our logistics expenses and online advertising, will vary quarter to quarter as they are dependent on our product mix (i.e., products in the launch phase or sustain phase) and whether we fulfill products ourselves or through e-commerce platform service providers.
+Shipping and handling expense is included in our condensed consolidated statements of operations in sales and distribution expenses.
+This includes pick and pack costs and outbound transportation costs to ship goods to customers performed by e-commerce platforms ("FBA") or incurred directly by us, through our own direct fulfillment platform ("FBM"), which leverages AIMEE and our third-party logistic partners.
+Our sales and distribution expenses, specifically our logistics expenses and online advertising, will vary quarter to quarter as they are dependent on our product mix (i.e., products in the launch phase or sustain phase) and whether we fulfill products ourselves, i.e., FBM, or through e-commerce platform service providers, i.e., FBA.
 After a product launches and reaches the sustain phase, we seek to maintain the product within its targeted level of profitability.
 This profitability can be impacted as each product has a unique fulfillment cost due to its size and weight.
-As such, products with less expensive fulfilment costs as a percentage of net revenue may allow for a lower gross margin, while still maintaining their targeted profitability level.
-Conversely, products with higher fulfillment costs will need to achieve a higher gross margin to maintain their targeted level of profitability.
+As such, products with less expensive fulfilment costs as a percentage of net revenue may allow for a lower gross margin, while still maintaining their targeted level of profitability.